gamemake/CompactBuffer/README.md

 # CompactBuffer

-Binary serialization implemented in pure C#.
+Implementing Binary Serialization Using C#.

 # Why use it？

-* Provides code generation to avoid the use of reflection.
+* Use Code Generation to Avoid Reflection.
-* Reference types are supported in the protocol.
+* Supporting the use of application types in protocols can reduce the occurrence of GC (Garbage Collection).
 * Simple and easy to use.

 # How to Install?